raspberrypilearning/lego-robot-face/en/step_6.md

 --- task ---

-Connect up your small LEGO Spike motors to ports A and B, ready to control the mouth.
+Connect up your small LEGO Technic motors to ports A and B, ready to control the mouth.

 ![Image of small LEGO Spike motors to ports A and B on buildHAT](images/build_18.jpg)